jdrichardsappacad/react-2021/week-14/practices/06-nesting/README.md

 In your `App.js`, import the `movies` array that is located in the `/data/movieData.js` directory.
 There is a Route in your `App.js` that mounts the `Movies` component.
 Send the `movies` data as props with the name `movies` to the `Movies` component.
-Then in your `Movies.js` component destructure from props as an argument to your component.
+Then in your `Movies` component destructure from props as an argument to your component.

 Go to your React DevTools and click on the `Movies` component. (ignore all of